First Aid Checklist For Adventure Camping

 Better be prepared than regret when an injury happens and spoil all the vacation fun.
 So what to take to remedy camping mishaps?
 Let us have a look…

-Your first aid kit must contain the following items for the peaceful camping experience.
+Your first aid kit must contain the following items for a peaceful camping experience.

 You can create your own personal first aid kit with a few items, or buy a basic first aid kit from your local pharmacy or medical stores and add a few items specific to your camping adventure.